AnT2003/Sentiment-Analysis-Project/README.md

 - Integrate user authentication and user-specific sentiment analysis for personalized experiences.

 ## Acknowledgements
-We would like to thank the Tiki.vn website for providing valuable data for this project.
+I would like to thank the Tiki.vn website for providing valuable data for this project.
 We also appreciate the open-source community for their contributions to libraries and tools used in this project.